Women's and men's historical costumes, flags, banners and historical shoes - Roman, Celtic, Viking, Medieval and Renaissance.

 F – width of the shoulders

-G –width of the shoulder - from the neck to the shoulder joint
+G –width of a shoulder - from the middle of your neck to the shoulder joint

 I – arm circumference